hpatil-03/EEP_520_Project/README.md

 # Complex Maze Solving Autonomous Robot
 ## Overview
-To put a robot at the start and have it explore until it finds the end of the maze using range sensors, wall following behaviors
+To put a robot at the start location and have it explore until it finds the end of the maze using range sensors, wall following behaviors

 ## Key Challenges and Solutions